Inside This Issue

 They also discuss the “noncompliant elevator wraps” that many hospital marketing departments have used to cover elevator doors with an advertising message.
 These wraps were discussed in the June edition of EC News with the guidance that scoring would start for non-UL approved wraps as of January 2021.
 Then in the July edition, it was mentioned that for the indefinite future surveyors would only advise about the wraps due to Covid-19.
 Now this article again indicates scoring has begun as of January 2021.
 These wraps if used should have documentation that they are UL 10B or UL 10C approved.

 Fire Drill Matrix:

 The third topic discussed in this article is the Joint Commission’s Fire Drill Matrix.
-The matrix has been updated for 2021 and a copy can be found on the Joint Commission website.

 The update is important and adds clarity to an ambiguous issue about fire drills in operating rooms and hyperbaric services.
 While surveyors have talked about this and scored deficiencies, there has not been a specific element of performance that make this a clear requirement.
 Now it is clear from the Joint Commission Fire Drill Matrix that they require an annual drill in these unique-service and high-risk areas.

 Spare Sprinkler Heads:

 EC News has a second article about an important change in the requirements for spare sprinkler heads.
 LS.02.01.35, EP 7 has required hospitals to keep at least six spare sprinkler heads and the associated wrench in a cabinet that does not exceed 100ºF.
 This requirement became effective after adoption of the 2012 version of the life safety code and unfortunately it has, and still continues, to surprise many organizations.